lindeloev/mcp/README.md

  * The first thing to try is always to make the model warm up longer to see if it reaches convergence later: `mcp(fit, data, adapt = 4000, update = 4000)`.

  * It can be a sign of a deeper non-identifiability in the model.
-This will show up as strong correlations between parameters in the joint distribution of the implicated parameters: `plot(fit, "hex", pars = c("int_1", "int_2))`.
+This will show up as strong correlations in the joint distribution of any pair of implicated parameters: `plot(fit, "hex", pars = c("int_1", "int_2))`.
 This may give you ideas how to change the model.

  * You can set the initial values for the JAGS sampler using, e.g., `mcp(..., inits = list(cp_1 = 20, int_2 = -20, etc.))`.
 This will be passed to `jags.fit` and you can see more documentation there.